Mr Endowed

 "Mr Endowed" is a song by Nigerian singer D'banj, released on May 23, 2010.
 Produced by Don Jazzy, it was included in the track listing for Mr. Endowed, an album that was never released due to D'banj's exit from Mo' Hits Records.
 The song was reportedly recorded after D'banj signed a recording contract with Kanye West's GOOD Music.
 In an interview with April Woodard of BET, D'banj confirmed the rumours about the aforementioned contract.

 Performance

 D'banj performed the song at Chris Aire's "Hollywood Jewels" event in April 2010.

 Critical reception

 "Mr Endowed" was met with positive reviews from music critics.
-Demola OG of NotJustOk praised Don Jazzy's versatility and further stated, "You can tell that this track is geared to an international audience while still staying true to the Nigerian market content wise."
+Demola Ogundele of NotJustOk praised Don Jazzy's versatility and further stated, "You can tell that this track is geared to an international audience while still staying true to the Nigerian market content wise."
 A writer BellaNaija added, "D’banj has always had a way with wordplay and this is no exception.
 Over a strumming Don Jazzy beat, D’Banj tells us how is 'Mr Endowed'".